Be Your Own Biggest Fan (an open letter to the artist)

 • Get rid of “needy” energy or a desire for validation

-• Support better mindsets and mental health
+• Support a better mindset and mental health

 8 Tips to Be Your Biggest Fan